Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Introduction

 In a close-to-equilibrium framework, Gressman and Strain~\cite{GS-JAMS} in parallel with Alexandre et al.~\cite{AMUXY-CMP} have developed a Cauchy theory in spaces of type $H^n_xH^\ell_v(\mu^{-1/2})$.
 One of the famous difficulty of the Boltzmann equation without cut-off is to well understand coercivity estimates.
-In both papers~\cite{AMUXY-CMP} and~\cite{GS-JAMS}, the gain induced is seen and understood through a non-isotropic norm. { Our strategy uses this type of approach but we also exploit the fact that the linearized Boltzmann operator can be seen as a pseudo-differential operator in order to understand the gain induced by the linearized operator.} It allows us to obtain regularization estimates (quantified in time) on the semigroup associated to the linearized operator.
-We refer to the paper of the same authors~\cite{HTT2*} for more details on the subject.
+In both papers~\cite{AMUXY-CMP} and~\cite{GS-JAMS}, the gain induced is seen and understood through a non-isotropic norm. {Our strategy uses this type of approach but we also exploit the fact that the linearized Boltzmann operator can be seen as a pseudo-differential operator in order to understand the gain of regularity induced by the linearized operator.} It allows us to obtain regularization estimates (quantified in time) on the semigroup associated to the linearized operator (see Theorem~\ref{thm:LIBthm}).
 To end this brief review, we also refer to a series of papers by Alexandre et al.~\cite{AMUXY-ARMA1,AMUXY-AAS,AMUXY-ARMA2,AMUXY-CMP,AMUXY-JFA} in which the Boltzmann equation without cut-off is studied in various aspects (different type of collision kernels, Cauchy theory in exponentially weighted spaces, regularity of the solutions etc...).